Nayak: The Real Hero: Plot

-In the ensuing state elections, Shivaji wins by a vast majority.
+Across the ensuing state elections, Shivaji wins by a landslide.
 Chauhan's political allies desert him, causing his defeat.
-Manjari's father, angered by Shivaji's decision because he believes that it will make Shivaji careless of Manjari, refuses to let his daughter marry him.
+Manjari's father, angered by Shivaji's decision because he believes that it will render Shivaji careless towards Manjari and is too risky a job for him, refuses to let his daughter marry him.
 On becoming the Chief Minister, Shivaji effects many improvements and quickly becomes an idol in the people's eyes.
 However, his growing popularity is threatened continuously by Chauhan who uses his henchmen to try to kill him or tarnish his image as a public hero.
 After a failed attempt on Shivaji's life by hiring an assassin, a bomb is detonated at his home, killing his parents.

 In a final attempt, Chauhan orders Pandurang to cause bomb explosions in various parts of the city.
-Accidentally, a priest hears that a few men are planning to detonate bombs and notifies Shivaji's office via the "complaint box", which was created by Shivaji to collect letters from the public about their complaints.
-Pandurang is arrested and, under tactical inquiry by Shivaji and his secretary, discloses the location of the four bombs.
+Accidentally, a priest hears that a few men are planning to detonate bombs and notifies Sivaji's office via the "complaint box", which was created by Shivaji to collect letters from the public about their complaints.
+Pandurang is arrested and, under tactical inquiry by Shivaji and Bansal, discloses the location of the four bombs.
 A squad is able to defuse three bombs, but the fourth explodes—without injuring anyone—before they could reach it.

 Chauhan uses this success against Shivaji by blaming him for the bomb.
-Seeing no way out, Shivaji summons Chauhan to the secretariat and creates a situation such that it would seem as if Chauhan was there to shoot Shivaji but failed.
-To do so, Shivaji takes up a gun, points it to his arm, shoots himself on purpose, and then hands over the gun to Chauhan.
-The enraged Chauhan attempts to shoot Shivaji, but his shot misses.
-The security guards shoot down Chauhan and kill him.
+Seeing no way out, Shivaji summons Chauhan to the secretariat and creates a situation such that it would seem as if Chauhan was there to assassinate Shivaji but failed.
+To do so, Shivaji takes up a gun, points it to his left arm, shoots himself on purpose, and then hands over the gun to Chauhan his shootout.
+Enraged, Chauhan attempts to shoot Shivaji, but his shot misses.
+The security guards gun down Chauhan and kill him.
+Later on, Shivaji laments to Bansal that he has finally become a politician, but Bansal calms him, revealing that Chauhan deserved what he wanted.
 Apart from that, Manjari's father also comes to realise that Shivaji is a great man who sees duty before everything else and allows Manjari to marry him.
 The film ends with the state developing under the governance of Shivaji.